raghavio/website/content/posts/implementing-lox-in-clojure.md

 <iframe src="/clojox/reduce_improved_2.html?hide-sidebar=true" style="height:494px;width:100%"></iframe>

 As we can see, the reduce function that earlier took 31.41% of time, is now reduced to 9.39%.
 I can't seem to figure out why such a small change would impact this drastically.
 I generated these flamegraphs twice and the results were the same.
 I'll take it though.
-The program time has not come down to 10.2 seconds.
+The program time has now come down to 10.2 seconds.

-// add a conclusion to this optimization journey.

 ## Conclusion

+Implementing Lox in Clojure has been a rewarding journey.
+I learned a great deal about programming language mechanics and gained valuable insights into Clojure and JVM performance optimizations.

+*Crafting Interpreters* offers a practical introduction to programming language theory.
+Its hands-on approach and design notes of existing languages demystify building an interpreter while providing a broader perspective on language design.
+A particularly striking realization for me, even after years of writing Python, was the explanation of implicit variable declaration and the resulting need for the `global` keyword.
+Illustrating the trade-offs between simplicity and explicitness.

+For anyone interested in exploring how languages work beneath the surface, I cannot recommend this book enough!